NVIDIA/NeMo/docs/source/features/parallelisms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 In NeMo, DDP is the default parallel deployment method.
-This means the total number of GPUs is the size of DP group and training a LLM with model parallelism would decrease the size of DP group.
+This means that the total number of GPUs corresponds to the size of the DP group and training a LLM with model parallelism decreases the size of the DP group.

 Currently, NeMo supports optimizer distribution only for Adam optimizer.
 To enable the distributed adam optimizer, set